aureliano/caravela/README.md

 `go get github.com/aureliano/caravela`

-Or you can install specific version like:
+Or you can install specific version as:

 `go get github.com/aureliano/caravela/v0`